jellyggumi/jellyggumi.github.io/_posts/2024-12-22-Amazing-Korean-Cultural-Tips.md

 <h3>Korea’s Restaurant Culture</h3>

-One of the most notable aspects of Korean culture that surprises foreigners when they visit is the restaurant culture!
+<p>One of the most notable aspects of Korean culture that surprises foreigners when they visit is the restaurant culture!
 Korea’s restaurant culture is quite different from that of other countries.

 Korean restaurant culture includes many intriguing elements for foreigners.
 There’s no need to tip table servers, you don’t have to pay for water, and side dishes are often unlimited.
-Additionally, the culture of sharing tables with others provides foreigners with a unique and refreshing experience that feels truly distinctive!
+Additionally, the culture of sharing tables with others provides foreigners with a unique and refreshing experience that feels truly distinctive!</p>

 <h3>The Diverse Lifestyle Culture of Korea</h3>

-Korea is home to a variety of unique cultural practices that often amaze foreigners!
+<p>Korea is home to a variety of unique cultural practices that often amaze foreigners!
 For example, when you order food, it typically arrives within 30 to 40 minutes.

 Even at supermarkets with long lines, quick-handed cashiers ensure a speedy checkout process.
-Foreigners are especially impressed by Korea’s “ppalli-ppalli” (hurry-hurry) culture, as well as its efficient taxi services and other aspects of daily life.
+Foreigners are especially impressed by Korea’s “ppalli-ppalli” (hurry-hurry) culture, as well as its efficient taxi services and other aspects of daily life.</p>
 <br>
 <!-- Gallery __-->